2546 words | Reading Time: 13 Minutes

 Not Letting the Market Decide the Price

 Teresa is an example of how strong closing skills and frequent practice are key to closing deals at high price points.
+She spent hours everyday role playing with other students in the class to perfect her closing skills.
+She also recorded her role plays to analyze her strengths and weaknesses.
+Her classmates also gave her feedback on how she could improve.
 She hopes that her story will inspire others to have the same success.

 Not Selling Gets The Sale